jordanmerrick/scriptable/Tesla/README.md

 ### Getting an access token and car ID

-Use the following shortcuts for the Shortcuts iOS app to generate the necessary token information using your login credentials and retrieve the ID of your Tesla.
-If you have multiple Teslas associated with your account, you can select which ID to retrieve.
+The following shortcuts for the Shortcuts iOS app are used to generate an access token using your login credentials and to get the ID of your Tesla.

 - [Scriptable Widgets for Tesla](https://www.icloud.com/shortcuts/37b6bfd5d6b94cf2b7e1e0e938ff9c89)
 - [Tesla Settings](https://www.icloud.com/shortcuts/71a2986e51e8455c8a6266c053c80174)
 - [Tesla Car Select](https://www.icloud.com/shortcuts/f257a5e6d75f456b91af850014e7f2c6)

-The shortcuts to generate tokens and get Tesla IDs were created as part of my [Shortcuts for Tesla](https://jordanmerrick.com/shortcuts/shortcuts-for-tesla/) collection: a set of shortcuts to control and get information about your Tesla.
+All three shortcuts must be installed but you only need to run the **Scriptable Widgets for Tesla** shortcut (the other two are run within the shortcut).
+I created these shortcuts as part of my [Shortcuts for Tesla](https://jordanmerrick.com/shortcuts/shortcuts-for-tesla/) collection: a set of shortcuts to control and get information about your Tesla.

-All three shortcuts are needed although you only need to run the Scriptable Widgets for Tesla shortcut.

-On its first run, the Tesla Settings shortcut prompts for your Tesla login credentials so it can create the access token for your account. **Your password is not saved at any point and is only used to create the token with Tesla’s API**.
+On its first run, the shortcut prompts for your Tesla login credentials so it can create the access token for your account. **Your password is not saved at any point and is only used to create the token with Tesla’s API**.
 The shortcut then gets the ID of your Tesla.
 If you have more than one Tesla associated with your account, the Tesla Car Select shortcut displays a list to select from.

 ### Setting up the scripts